Roman Catholic Archdiocese of Belgrade

-The Roman Catholic Archdiocese of Belgrade (Archidioecesis Belogradensis; Beogradska nadbiskupija; Beograjska nadškofija; Belgrádi főegyházmegye) is an archdiocese located in the city of Belgrade in Serbia.
+The Metropolitan Archdiocese of Belgrade (Archidioecesis Metropolitae Belogradensis; Београдска надбискупија и митрополија; Beogradska nadbiskupija i metropolija) is the Latin Church archdiocese of the Catholic Church in Serbia, covering Central Serbia.
+(Note: Within Belgrade, its jurisdiction covers the administrative territory of the City of Belgrade, except for the municipalities of Zemun and Surčin.)

+The episcopal see is located at the Cathedral of the Blessed Virgin Mary while its headquarters are located at the Episcopal Palace at Svetozara Markovića Street.

 History

-In the 13th century, the Roman Catholic Diocese of Syrmia was established, for Catholics in the most southern regions of the Kingdom of Hungary, including Belgrade.
+In the 13th century, the Diocese of Syrmia was established, for Catholics in the most southern regions of the Kingdom of Hungary, including Belgrade.
 By the 15th century, attempts were made to establish a Roman Catholic diocese for the regions of Belgrade and Smederevo, but in 1521 the city (Belgrade) fell under Ottoman rule.
 In 1717, the Habsburg Monarchy captured Belgrade from the Ottoman Empire, and soon the Treaty of Passarowitz was concluded (1718), officially assigning Belgrade with much of central Serbia to the Habsburgs.
-State authorities implemented complex religious policies towards various Christian communities, by recognizing the Serbian Orthodox Metropolitanate of Belgrade, and also establishing the Roman Catholic Diocese of Belgrade.
+State authorities implemented complex religious policies towards various Christian communities, by recognizing the Serbian Orthodox Metropolitanate of Belgrade and also establishing the Roman Catholic Diocese of Belgrade.
 After the loss of Belgrade to the Ottomans in 1739, many Catholics left the region, and the Diocese was returned to the state of provisional administration, that would continue up to the beginning of the 20th century.

-In order to regulate the status of the local Catholic Church, the government of the Kingdom of Serbia concluded an official Concordat with the Holy See on 24 June 1914.
-By the Second Article of the Concordat, it was decided that a regular Catholic Archdiocese of Belgrade should be created.
-Because of the breakout of the First World War, those provisions could not be implemented, and only after 1918 were new arrangements made:
+In order to regulate the status of the local Catholic Church, the government of the Kingdom of Serbia concluded an official Concordat with the Holy See in 1914.
+By the Article 2 of the Concordat, it was decided that a regular Catholic Archdiocese of Belgrade should be created.
+Because of the breakout of the World War I, those provisions could not be implemented, and only after 1918 were new arrangements made and promoted to Archdiocese of Belgrade (in 1924) and Metropolitan Archdiocese of Belgrade (in 1986).